wmhass/purchase-chargeback/SPECS.md

 ## Pre development analysis:

 ### View descriptions:

-- 3 screens:
 - 1. "Before continue..." - This screen only shows the user a message
 	Labels:
 		- Title
 		- Message
 	Controls:
 		- 2 buttons at the bottom: Cancel, Continue

 - 2. Chargeback - This screen lets the user lock/unlock the credit card, and send a chargeback request.
 	Labels:
 		- Title
 		- Lock button label
 		- 2x Custom Switches labels (Color: When on is green, When off is grey)
 		- Bottom message
 	Controls:
 		- 1 button at the top: Lock/Unlock card
 		- 2 switches: Does user know the establishment?
 Is the user carrying the card?
 		- 2 buttons at the bottom: Cancel, Continue
 		- 1 Text area with input enable

 - 3. "Done message" - This informs the user the chargeback request was sent
 	Labels:
 		- Title
 		- Message
 	Buttons:
 		- Close

 #### Screen 1